sherryhli/Extriviaganza/README.md

 ### Game Backend

-The game backend will likely be created using SignalR or WebSockets, which will allow multiple players to interact in real-time when playing the game.
-If using SignalR, then this component will also be built with .NET Core.
-WebSockets will allow some other language/framework choices.
+The game backend is an Express.js server that makes use of socket.io, which allows players to interact in real-time when playing the game. socket.io supports the concept of rooms, which is great because it makes it easy to enable isolation between games.
+MongoDB is used to store game states.

 ### Game Frontend

-The frontend will likely be done using Angular or React.
+The frontend will likely be done with React.

 Updates to this README will be made as I work out more details to this project.